Best Coding Bootcamps for Career Changers (2026)

 From what I’ve seen, the coding bootcamp vs computer science degree debate misses the point for most career changers.
 If you want to become a front-end developer or data analyst in under a year, a bootcamp wins on almost every practical measure.
 If you want to design operating systems or work in machine learning research, a CS degree still has the edge.

 Honestly, the “you need a degree” gatekeeping is fading fast.
 LinkedIn, Google, and IBM have publicly stated they no longer require degrees for many tech roles.
+Apple and Tesla have made similar moves.
+The shift is real, and it’s being driven by companies that are tired of filtering out capable candidates based on credentials alone.

 What Does the Salary Data Actually Say?